Image of Whistleblower Retaliation Jury Verdicts and Settlements

 Whistleblowers are also afforded substantial protection against retaliation.
 Learn more about anti-retaliation protections for SEC whistleblowers under the Dodd-Frank Act and Sarbanes-Oxley Act and the tools that our experienced whistleblower attorneys employ to combat retaliation.

-The SEC Whistleblower Program continued its remarkable run of success in fiscal year (FY) 2023.
-According to the SEC Whistleblower Office’s 2023 Annual Report to Congress, the office received more than 18,000 tips in the fiscal year, nearly 50% more than the previous record set in FY 2022.
-The SEC also issued a single award for nearly $279 million—the largest whistleblower award in the history of the program.
+The SEC Whistleblower Program continued its remarkable run of success in FY 2024.
+According to the SEC Whistleblower Office’s 2024 Annual Report to Congress, the office received 24,980 tips in the fiscal year.
+The SEC also issued $255 million in awards to whistleblowers, which was the third highest annual amount for the program.
+In FY 2023, the SEC issued a single award for nearly $279 million—the largest whistleblower award in the history of the program.

-The most common SEC whistleblower tips related to manipulation (24%), offering fraud (19%), initial coin offerings and crypto asset securities (14%), and corporate disclosures and financials (10%).
+In FY 2024, The most common SEC whistleblower tips related to manipulation (37%), offering fraud (21%), initial coin offerings and crypto asset securities (8%), and corporate disclosures and financials (8%).
 Other notable areas of SEC whistleblower tips included insider trading, foreign bribery and other FCPA violations, and unregistered securities offerings.
 Since 2011, the SEC Whistleblower Office has received thousands of tips that have enabled the SEC to obtain orders for nearly $5 billion in total monetary sanctions, including more than $3.1 billion in disgorgement of ill-gotten gains and interest, of which more than $1.3 billion has been, or is scheduled to be, returned to harmed investors.

 Consistent with prior years, the states that yielded the highest number of tips in FY 2024 were Florida, South Carolina, California, Texas, and New York.
 The SEC Whistleblower Office also received whistleblower tips from many countries outside of the United States.
 The highest number of tips were from whistleblowers in Canada, the United Kingdom, Australia, Germany, and India.